nxp-mcuxpresso/mcuxsdk-doc/develop/build_system/Build_And_Configuration_System_Based_On_CMake_And_Kconfig.md

 In Kconfig, symbol for a component shall also start with `MCUX_COMPONENT_` to be identical with CMake component name.

-Component configuration and dependency shall be recorded following the below pattern:
+Component configuration and dependency shall be recorded in Kconfig with the following the below pattern:

 ```bash
 config MCUX_HAS_COMPONENT_driver.uart